HaxeFoundation/HaxeManual/md/manual/macro-context.md

-The context API is complemented by the `haxe.macro.Compiler` API detailed in [Compiler Configuration](#).
+The context API is complemented by the `haxe.macro.Compiler` API detailed in [Initialization macros](macro-initialization.md).
 While this API is available to all macro kinds, care has to be taken for any modification outside of initialization macros.
 This stems from the natural limitation of undefined [build order](macro-limitations-build-order.md), which could cause e.g. a flag definition through `Compiler.define()` to take effect before or after a [conditional compilation](lf-condition-compilation.md) check against that flag.

 ---